ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### React's Official Documentation

 **<span style='color: #a3842c'>Link:** [https://react.dev/reference/react]

+### Setting up a new React project: The Options

+#### Vite: hot module replacement (hmr) and fast bundling

+#### React Frameworks

+In *React* documentation, you might have read that the React team now advises developers to use a so-called React framework like Next.js or Remix to build new projects.

+So essentially, a React framework is a framework built on top of the React library and which is gonna make it even easier to build applications than with just vanilla React itself:

+- routing
+- data fetching
+- server-side rendering

 <!---
 [comment]: it works with text, you can rename it how you want